Meet William, our Lead Java Engineer in Business Services

 How would you explain your role to someone who isn’t familiar with your area?

-I work in the business services team, which covers all of the features that separate a business account from a regular current account.
+I work in the business services team, which covers all of the features that separate a business bank account from a regular current account.
 That means everything from expenses, to accounting, to payroll.

 I lead the back-end part of business services.
 We build the underlying platform behind all of our different apps.
 My job is to make sure the other developers are as productive as possible.
 That means my time is spent designing systems, making sure everyone knows what is going on, and occasionally writing a bit of code!